 This becomes an oxymoron, that you increase self-serve by making customers feel as though they don’t have to.
 It sounds strange but it’s very true and when built into your pre-agent contact strategy, your tone of voice, your IVR and chat scripts become extremely effective.
 The thing is, you can only influence customer behaviour once you have engaged them.
 Once you have made them feel like they trust the interaction they will go with your desired route because it’s the natural thing to do.
 How you do this differs by brand, by product, by reason for contact.

 Using the Customer Touch Point Methodology you can do this and enhance your customer experience while reducing the overall cost of contact.
-Estimates for the cost of staffing for inbound phone calls in the UK range from £2.50 to £4.00.
-The cost to serve through telephony self serve is approx. 15 pence.
+Estimates for the cost of staffing for inbound phone calls in the UK range from £2.50 to £4.00 per call.
+The cost to serve through telephony self serve is approx. 15 pence per call.
 What would reducing your cost of contact from £2.50 to 15 pence do for you?
 Talk to us and let’s see how this will work for you